aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/characterdata/appenddata/_index.md

 ---
 title: CharacterData.AppendData
 second_title: Aspose.SVG for .NET API Reference
-description: CharacterData method.
+description: CharacterData AppendData method.
 Append the string to the end of the character data of the node
 type: docs
 weight: 30
 url: /net/aspose.svg.dom/characterdata/appenddata/